Yuan dynasty in Inner Asia: Suzerainty over western khanates

 In 1306, more fighting between Duwa and Chapar soon broke out over the question of territory.
 Temür backed Duwa and sent a large army under Khayisan in the fall of 1306, and Chapar finally surrendered.
 The territory controlled by Chapar was divided up by the Chagataids and the Yuan.
-The nominal supremacy of the Yuan, based on the same foundations as that of the earlier Khagans (such as the continued border clashes among them), lasted around a century, until the Ming dynasty replaced the Yuan dynasty in 1368.
+The nominal supremacy of the Yuan, based on the same foundations as that of the earlier Khagans (even though there were continued border clashes among them), lasted until 1368, when the Yuan dynasty was replaced by the Ming dynasty in China.

+Rashid al-din said that the Chinese millet grain known as tuki was brought by Han Chinese first to Marv in Turkmenistan and then to Iranian Azerbaijan in Khoy and Tabriz.
+Later Han Chinese were reported to be the most significant ethnicity generations later in Khoi around 1340 when Mustawfi wrote about them.

+The Tabriz-based Rob'-e Rashidi and the Maraghe observatory in Ilkhanid Iran had scientists and scholars of Chinese origin.
+The "Book of Precious Presents or the Medicine of the Chinese People" (Tansuq-name ya tebb-e ahl-e Kheta) was translated by people working under Rashid-al-Din Fazl-Allah to Persian from Chinese and it was about Chinese medicine.

 The four khanates continued to interact with one another in the first half of the 14th century.
 They formed alliances, fought one another, exchanged envoys, and traded commercial products.
-In the case of the Yuan dynasty based in China and the Ilkhanate based in Iran (and later the Ming dynasty in China and the Timurid Empire in Iran), there was an extensive program of cultural and scientific interaction, pooling their resources in a cooperative military endeavor.
+In the case of the Yuan dynasty based in China and the Ilkhanate based in Iran, there was an extensive program of cultural and scientific interaction, while exercising extensive autonomy in the conduct of their internal affairs.
+This also set an example for the later cultural and scientific interaction between the Ming dynasty in China and the Timurid Empire in Iran.